 I must admit that I was not convinced by this class that this was necessarily the best place to study Meditation, but I was interested enough in the class to return the following Saturday for a follow up.

-The following week, I returned for my second class.
+The following week, I returned for my second class at the Jacques Marchais Museum of Tibetan Art.
 After the first 20-minute guided segment, we were invited to ask questions.
 I took advantage of this.
 The questions I asked and the answers that the monk provided helped me to gain a very basic understanding of what I was supposed to do and what I was supposed to experience.

 This style of Meditation differed significantly from the Yogic style of Meditation I had learned many years earlier.
 In that style, most of the time, we performed the Yoga postures and then we laid on the floor, the teacher gave us some verbal guidance, and we went into the Meditative state (or what I had learned to that point was the Meditative state).